harrivle/AAANDConnect/README.md

     boostrap.min.js: jQuery

 To Figure Out:
- - sometimes not properly loading javascript files?
+ - loading text data into a dropdown selection
  - How to Host
     - Use ND hosting
     - Use Firebase Hosting